 Letter to the Bishop

-All 10th graders must choose a Confirmation sponsor and saint name, and write a letter to Bishop Hennessey about their selections.
-Click on the tabs below for more information on each piece of this assignment.
+All students who hope to receive the sacrament of Confirmation in May 2023 must choose a Confirmation sponsor and saint name, and write a letter to Bishop Hennessey about their selections.
+Click on the tabs below for more information about each piece of this assignment.
 Letters can be submitted at the end of this page.
+You will select your Confirmation ceremony at the time you submit your letter to the Bishop.
 If you have any questions, please email Amy at [email protected].

 Requirements of a Sponsor:

 Role of a Confirmation Sposor:

 - Help to prepare a candidate for the Sacrament of Confirmation through prayer, conversation, and example

 - Present the candidate to the Bishop during the Sacrament of Confirmation

 - Continue to aide the candidate in living his or her faith after Confirmation